LorgaschLunka/hostrada-netcsv/README.md

 * wind-direction
 * wind-speed

+**Important**: Different variables seem to have different origins (see configuration).
+The origin for each variable as of 2026-08 is provided in the brackets above.
+When converting, set the respective origin in the config file.
+(THIS WILL MOST LIKELY BE CHANGED IN THE FUTURE.
+IT WOULD BE MUCH NICER IF THE PROGRAM DID THIS FOR YOU.)

 ---

 ## Configuration

 There is a config file in $HOME/.config/hostrada-netcsv.
-The only reason to change the file currently is if any of the following changes (which is unlikely):
+The only reason to change the file currently is if any of the following changes:
-1. The base link of the HOSTRADA data.
+1. The base link of the HOSTRADA data (unlikely).
 2. The origin of the timestamp of the data (timestamps are included with unit "days-since <ORIGIN>"; if the origin did change, the timestamps in the resulting CSV files would be offset).

 ---

 ## Notes